-The fund balance of the Local Tax Fund increased by approximately \$248,000, or 65%, from the prior year primarily due to the decreased travel restrictions that came about from the COVID-19 pandemic.
+The fund balance of the Local Tax Fund increased by approximately \$287,000, or 14%, from the prior year primarily due to increases in hospitality and tourism driven revenues resulting from decreased travel restrictions that came about from the COVID-19 pandemic.

 The Town's financial statements include two governmental funds that report the activity of the Public Facilities Corporation, a blended component unit of the Town.
 These funds are the Capital Projects Fund and the Debt Service Fund.
-The Capital Projects Fund reports activity related to the issuance of the Installment Purchase Revenue Bonds, including bond proceeds, costs of issuance, and transfers to the Sewer Fund to fund the cost of improvements to the sewer system.
+The Capital Projects Fund reports activity related to the issuance of the Installment Purchase Revenue Bonds, including bond proceeds, costs of issuance, and transfers to the General Fund to fund the cost of improvements for the new fire station.
 The Debt Service Fund reports activity related to the repayment of the Installment Purchase Revenue Bonds.
-Fund Balance decreased approximately \$11,749,000 as bond proceeds were transferred to other funds to fund capital projects during 2022.
+Fund Balance for the Capital Projects Fund decreased approximately \$3,701,000 as bond proceeds were transferred to other funds to fund capital projects during 2023.

 Proprietary Funds.
 The Town's proprietary funds provide the same type of information found in the government-wide financial statements but in more detail.
-Net position of the Water and Sewer Enterprise Funds at the end of the fiscal year amounted to approximately \$33,390,000.
+Net position of the Water and Sewer Enterprise Funds at the end of the fiscal year amounted to approximately \$33,698,000.
 Please see the earlier discussion of the business-type activities change in net position in the government-wide financial analysis section of this MD&A for more details.

 General Fund Budgetary Highlights: If budget amendments are made they generally fall into one of three categories: 1) amendments made to adjust the estimates that are used to prepare the original budget ordinance once exact information is available; 2) amendments made to recognize new funding amounts from external sources, such as Federal and State grants; and 3) increases in appropriations that become necessary to maintain services.
-The Town did not amend the budget during 2022.
-Expenditures in excess of budget are due to capital outlay expenditures financed through the IPRB proceeds that were not included in the Town's budget.
+The Town did not amend the budget during 2023.
+Expenditures in excess of budget are due primarily to capital outlay expenditures financed through the IPRB proceeds that were not included in the Town's budget.